mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 - `main.py <main.py>`_ - micropython script to run on the device.

-  Runs 3 main components (as asyncio tasks) - WiFi scanner/monitor and SSID-picker, I²C sensor data poller, http server for WebUI and data exports.
+  Runs 3 main components (as asyncio tasks) - WiFi AP or scanner/monitor, I²C sensor data poller, http server for WebUI and data exports.

 - config.example.ini_ - example ini_ configuration file with all parameters,
   and comment lines describing what less obvious ones are for.